- Emergency Psychiatric service and Sub-Acute Inpatient Mental Heal

 Variety is the spice of life, as they say.
-Here is a unique opportunity to put your hand up for a part time role or mixture of FTE, providing you with a chance to potentially work across several of our services.
-We currently have the following FTE available in our Mental Health Services within Dunedin and based in Waitaki Community Mental Health Service (based in Oamaru, a rural service, 75 minutes north of Dunedin).
+Here is a unique opportunity to put your hand up for a part time role or mixture of FTE, providing you with a chance to potentially work across two of our services.
+We currently have a half time position (0.5 FTE) in our Emergency Psychiatric service and a half time (0.5 FTE) position in the sub-acute/rehabilitation inpatient ward.
+These services are located on both the Dunedin Public Hospital and Wakari Hospital sites.

 About Southern DHB